About the Committee

 INTRODUCTION TO THE STANDING SENATE COMMITTEE ON

-The Standing Senate Committee on National Finance has the mandate to examine matters relating to federal estimates generally, including the national accounts and the report of the Auditor General; as well as government finance.
+The Standing Senate Committee on National Finance has the mandate to examine matters relating to federal estimates generally, including the public accounts and reports of the Auditor General; as well as government finance.
 In addition, the committee has investigated other topics of interest and importance to the country.

 Though a large part of the committee’s work is devoted to the review of the government’s estimates and issues arising out of that review, the committee has conducted major studies in areas as diverse as Canada’s equalization policy; financial security for seniors; the costs and benefits of Canada’s one-cent coin; and potential reasons for price discrepancies between Canada and the United States.